SurveyMonkey/public_api_docs/includes/_overview.md

 	# Insert code here that redirects user to OAuth Dialog url
 ```

-####Step 2: User authorization generates short lived code
+####Step 2: User authorization generates short-lived code

 Once the user makes their choice whether to authorize access or not, SurveyMonkey will generate a 302 redirect sending their browser to your redirect URI along with a short-lived code included as a query parameter.
-Your application needs to use that code to make another API request before it expires (5 minutes).
-In that request, you will send us the code you received along with your client secret, client ID, API key, and redirect URI.
-We will verify all that information.
-If it's good, we will return a long-lived access token in exchange.
+Your app needs to use that code to make another API request before it expires (5 minutes).
+In that request, you'll send us the code you received along with your client secret, client ID, API key, and redirect URI.
+We'll verify all that information.
+If it's good, we'll return a long-lived access token in exchange.

 >Generate Short Code or Deny Access